EllaKaye/ellakaye/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "PhD in Statistics"
-  institution = "University of Warwick" year = 2019
+  course = "PhD in Statistics, in progress" institution = "University of Warwick"

 [[education.courses]]
   course = "MSc in Applied Statistics"